 Located in London Bridge Station, Isle of Flowers is South East London’s premier florist, priding themselves on excellent quality, beautifully arranged flowers at competitive prices.
 As experienced florists, they have a vast array of flowers and bouquets for all occasions including wedding flowers, bespoke bouquets and corporate vases.
 Exclusive Mother’s Day DealCard promotion: Isle of Flowers are offering London Bridge DealCard holders a free box of Belgian chocolates when you spend over £50 on fresh flowers.
 Offer valid 10th and 11th March, subject to availability.
 You can find Isle of Flowers on the upper level of the Railway Approach.

-Londrino opened its doors in London Bridge in November 2017; observing Portuguese flavours, traditions and ingredients through the eyes of a chef who now calls London his home.
+Londrino opened its doors in London Bridge in November 2017, observing Portuguese flavours, traditions and ingredients through the eyes of a chef who now calls London his home.
 Located on Snowsfields on the south side of London Bridge station, Chef Leandro Carreira’s highly anticipated solo venture offers an elegant restaurant experience with neighbourhood vibes.
 Diners can go all out a la carte or pop in for a glass of wine at the relaxed all-day bar for light meals and grazing.
-Exclusive to DealCard, Londrino are offering London Bridge locals a free glass of wine with lunch.
+Exclusive to DealCard, Londrino is offering London Bridge locals 15% discount.
 Simply present your DealCard on arrival, or quote ‘DealCard’ when booking.
-Offer valid Tuesday-Sunday.
-Lunch sitting from 12pm – 2.30pm.
-Londrino has a continually changing selection of wines by the glass.
 Book now

 Leandro Carreira’s highly anticipated restaurant and wine bar opened its doors in London Bridge in November 2017.
 Observing Portuguese flavours, traditions and ingredients through the eyes of a chef who now calls London his home.
 Located on Snowsfields on the south side of London Bridge station, Londrino offers an elegant restaurant experience with neighbourhood vibes.
 Diners can go all out a la carte or pop in for a glass of wine at the relaxed all-day bar for light meals and grazing.
 Patrons can expect dishes such as Clams Bulhão Pato with coriander, Octopus with red pepper miso, Fermented potato with egg yolk & mustard, Beef Maronesa and Mackerel with Savoy cabbage & smoked seaweed butter.
 Book your table here.
 Head Chef Bio Born and raised in Portugal, Chef Leandro Carreira began his culinary journey working in restaurants in his home town of Lisbon before setting out to hone his skills across Europe and the Middle East.
 With a three year stint at one of the world’s 50 Best Restaurants under his belt, his debut solo venture is an exciting prospect.